dalessioluca/cromwell_for_ML/README.md

 ### WDL Usage
 You:
 1. on local machine edit the parameters.json as desired
-2. run the command:
+2. run the command:\

-   submit_wdl_workflow.sh jupyter.wdl parameters.json gs://ld-results-bucket/input_jsons
+   submit_wdl_workflow.sh jupyter.wdl parameters.json gs://ld-results-bucket/input_jsons \

    Here:
    - jupyter.wdl is the file specifying the workflow and does not need to be changed
    - gs://ld-results-bucket/input_jsons is a bucket where the parameters file will be copied and the path_to_json will be passed to the workflow

 3. enjoy!
-The progress and results can be retieved with the commands:
+The progress and results can be retieved with the commands: \

-   a cromshell list -c -u
+   - cromshell list -c -u

-   b cromshell metadata
+   - cromshell metadata
+   - cromshell status

 ### Assumptions:
 To make this thing work you must ensure that: